 10. Never be afraid to experiment

-Shake things up whenever you’re feeling uninspired.
-There are numerous methods to experiment with your fashion photographs.
+There are numerous methods to experiment with your fashion photographs when feeling uninspired.
 Try switching from a zoom lens to a prime lens for a different effect, or vice versa.
-See what happens if you replace soothing lighting with high-contrast, dramatic lighting.
+See what happens when replacing soothing lighting with high-contrast, dramatic lighting.

 Experiment with various angles as well.
 The greatest photographers are never still!
-They’re continuously on the move.
-They don’t wait for the big shot to come to them; they go out of their way to find it.
+They’re continuously on the move, going out of their way to find the perfect shot.
 They crawl on the floor, climb ladders, and squat low.
 Shooting fashion shots from a low perspective, gazing up at your model, from above, or from a slanting angle by tilting your camera are all options.
 Don’t limit yourself to eye-level selections; the possibilities are unlimited.

-Keep in mind that your photo’s mood can be affected by perspective.
+Keep in mind that perspective can affect your photo’s mood.
 For example, photographing a model from below and up close can make them appear dangerous.

 11. Ensure that the clothing looks best in the photo